okfn/ibp-explorer-data-client/README.md

 To upload the initial (old) snapshots available from the API run `npm run upload-base-snapshots`

 To create a snapshot from the current state of available documents run `npm run update-snapshots`

+#### Running tests

+Tests are run with `npm test`.
+A valid Indaba API token will need to be added to the test environment for tests to pass.
+One way to obtain a valid token is to echo out the `process.env.API_TOKEN` when running the `getTrackerJSON` method from the ibp-explorer codebase (this is clearly not a great procedure, but if you want to test, that's how to get a valid token).
+Once obtained, this can be added to the .env file for local testing, and to the Travis environment.
+The token is time-limited and will eventually expire.